How Much Progress Has There Been in NVIDIA Datacenter GPUs?: Introduction

-Our analysis identifies the following key insights: \begin{enumerate}[label=Insight \arabic* -,leftmargin=*] \item GPU progress surpassed Moore's Law to keep pace with AI growth; \item chip-level enhancements boosted GPU performance; \item the computing power of FP16 and FP32 doubles in less than 2 years; \item FP64 compute units are becoming a lower-priority resource; \item HBM boosted off-chip memory size and bandwidth; \item the growth in release price and TDP for best-in-class GPUs is almost 2$\times$ that of the datacenter lineup; \item computing power grows faster than off-chip memory bandwidth; \item the technical improvement per watt grows faster than the per-dollar one; \item the recent update to export control regulations reduced the performance gap from 23.6$\times$ to 3.54$\times$. \end{enumerate}
+Our analysis identifies the following key insights: \begin{enumerate}[label=Insight \arabic* -,leftmargin=*] \item GPU progress surpassed Moore's Law to keep pace with AI growth; \item chip-level enhancements boosted GPU performance; \item the computing power of FP16 and FP32 doubled in less than 2 years; \item FP64 compute units became a lower-priority resource; \item HBM boosted off-chip memory size and bandwidth; \item the growth in release price and TDP for best-in-class GPUs is almost 2$\times$ that of the average for the broad datacenter lineup; \item computing power grew much faster than off-chip memory bandwidth; \item technical improvement per watt grew faster than improvement per dollar; \item AMD and Intel GPUs narrowed the gap, but not enough to significantly affect NVIDIA’s dominance; \item the recent update to export control regulations reduced the controlled-to-uncontrolled performance gap from 23.6$\times$ to 3.54$\times$. \end{enumerate}

 In the remainder of this paper, we first provide a simplified architectural review of modern NVIDIA GPUs (\secref{sec:background_gpu}).
 We then report our data collection, selection, and analysis methodology (\secref{sec:data_and_method}).
 Next, we present our analysis of rates of improvement for NVIDIA GPUs, focusing first on the top-performing GPUs per year, and then on all the datacenter GPUs in our dataset (\secref{sec:gpu_progress_analysis}).
-We then examine the United States export control regulations and estimate the potential effects of such restrictions on current affected countries (\secref{sec:export}).
+We also compare the top-performing datacenter GPUs from NVIDIA, AMD, and Intel, year by year (\secref{sec:vendor_comparison}).
+Then we examine the United States export control regulations and estimate the potential effects of these restrictions on the affected countries (\secref{sec:export}).
 We compare our work with the current literature and discuss both the limitations of our analyses and potential future research directions (\secref{sec:limitations}).
 Finally, we conclude by summarizing our results (\secref{sec:conclusion}).